Html

 Kita/HTML is a simple JSX -> HTML package, no reactivity or state management is included.

 It follows the widely used MVC concept.
-But other strategies can also be used, like with Htmx
+But other strategies can also be used, like with Htmx, Alpine.js or Hotwire Turbo

 export function get() {